 - Available for: Emerging Leaders and Leadership Pulse.

-*The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
-Sharing that you are disabled will not be used in any way in judging the quality of your application.
+*The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities

 A small number of reduced fee places are available to freelance applicants on each course.
 Freelance bursary applicants may also apply for other bursaries, providing they meet the eligibility criteria.